 - Assessment & Planning: Implement planning and assessment methods that anticipate program needs to maximize available resources in support of our mission and goals.

-PROGRAM OBJECTIVES & STUDENT LEARNING OUTCOMES (SLOs)
+STUDENT LEARNING OUTCOMES (SLOs)

 After graduation from Construction Management Program, a graduate shall be able to: